-Working at a winery is one of the best ways to get into the world of wine.
+Working at a winery is one of the best ways to get into the world of wine, wine sales, and wine marketing.
 Much of the BinWise series on wineries has been focused on buying a winery and opening a winery.
 This article, however, is for folks looking for winery work as well as wine business owners.

 The job descriptions detailed below are great for anyone looking to hire or find work.
 These jobs don’t include everything that might be on a winery job board, since each winery is unique.

 There are several skills you might need for these jobs.
 Of course, some of these require education–be it a degree in viticulture or sommelier classes.
 Some, however, will be related to any work general labor experience.
 For workers and winery owners alike, there’s no way of knowing exactly which skills you’ll need until you start digging into the job descriptions.